 Kayaking: Bocas del Toro is an excellent kayaking destination.
 From the Sea Monkey, guests can easily kayak to the mangrove forests and indigenous villages of Bahia Honda and the coral reefs and tiny hidden coves of Isla Solarte (including the famed snorkel spot Hospital Point).
 Guests can kayak around The Point on Isla Bastimentos all the way to Wizard Beach.
 The more ambitious can circumnavigate Isla Solarte, stopping for snorkel, food, and/or beer breaks along the route (4 hours of kayaking plus breaks) or Isla Caranero (2 hours of kayaking plus breaks).
 Longer, guided, multi-day trips around Isla Bastimentos or further afield can also be arranged.

-Snorkeling: We offer free use of snorkel sets to our guests.
-Several excellent snorkeling sites are within walking, swimming, or kayaking distance from the Sea Monkey, including the spectacular Hospital Point.
+Snorkeling: Several excellent snorkeling sites are within walking, swimming, or kayaking distance from the Sea Monkey, including the spectacular Hospital Point.
 Alternatively, snorkeling tours to Cayos Zapatillas, Cayo Coral, Hospital Point, and other sites throughout the islands depart each morning.
 Customized snorkeling tours are a specialty.
 Your hosts are serious sea creature enthusiasts!